cahya-wirawan/indonesian-language-models/Transformers/BERT/bert-base-indonesian-522M-README.md

 It is BERT-base model pre-trained with indonesian Wikipedia using a masked language modeling (MLM) objective.
 This model is uncased: it does not make a difference between indonesia and Indonesia.

+This is one of several other language models that have been pre-trained with indonesian datasets.
+More detail about it is available at [indonesian language models](https://github.com/cahya-wirawan/indonesian-language-models)

 ## Intended uses & limitations

 ### How to use